Things To Consider Before Booking A Pet Photographer in Raleigh, NC

 2 PRICING

 Of course, pricing is another major factor when it comes to choosing a pet photographer.
-As someone who is artwork based, my pricing can vary widely from someone who charges a standard session fee with images included.
+As someone who is artwork based, my pricing can vary widely from someone who charges a flat session fee with images included.

 Depending on the photographer, the price could be a session fee with digitals included or a product credit retainer applied to a selection of products after the session.

-One kicker to look out for is the amount of editing that goes into the digital files; my level of editing is removing leashes, collars, people, and more, but not every pet photographer goes to those lengths, hence, my higher end pricing for my digital files due to the sheer amount of time I spend on editing a session.
+One kicker to look out for is the amount of editing that goes into the images; my level of editing is removing leashes, collars, people, and more, but not every pet photographer goes to those lengths, hence, my higher end pricing for my digital files due to the sheer amount of time I spend on editing a session.

 As the old adage goes, you will get what you pay for, so if you want quality artwork of you and your pet, you are likely going to spend (considerably) more than a couple hundred dollars.

-I wouldn’t recommend choosing a pet photographer on price alone, but should be a consideration of all the things included in this post, but hopefully this gives you a better insight into what to look for or think about before booking.
+I wouldn’t recommend choosing a pet photographer on price alone, but should be a consideration of all the things included in this post, but hopefully this gives you a better insight into what to look for or think about regarding price before booking.

 3 STYLE